PrediGuide, the SOLVO Transporter Guidance help you in deciding which transporters you want to study! Go

 Figure 2.
 Flux of 3H-digoxin through Caco-2 monolayer in the presence of P-gp inhibitors

 By now it is well known that transporters can have major effects on the pharmacokinetics of drugs.
 There is an increasing need to look at interactions on individual transporters.
 The introduction of transporter transfected cell lines capable of forming tight cell layers facilitated the investigation of single transporter interactions on monolayers.
 MDCKII (Madin-Darby canine kidney strain II cells) cell lines have been widely used as hosts for single and/or double transfections.
+Epithelial-like pig kidney cell line (LLC-PK1) are also used as hosts for single transfections.
 The difference between efflux ratios on the transfected and parental cell lines is regarded as a sign of transporter mediated active uptake or efflux process.

 Double transfectant cell lines